Liposuction by Melissa Johnson MD, FACS

-Liposuction is a surgical procedure to remove unwanted deposits of fat from specific areas of the body including the face, neck, upper arms, trunk, abdomen, buttocks, hips, thighs, knees, calves and ankles.
-The best candidates for liposuction are individuals of relatively normal weight who have excess fat in particular body areas.
-There are a variety of surgical techniques for liposuction.
-These procedures include, but are not limited to, suction-assisted lipectomy and tumescent liposuction.
+Liposuction ("lipo") is an surgical procedure I perform to remove unwanted deposits of fat from specific areas of the body including the face, neck, upper arms, trunk, belly, buttocks, hips, thighs, knees, calves and ankles.
 Localized fat deposits can create disproportionate contours.
 These areas of excess fatty tissue can be due to heredity, rather than a lack of weight control or fitness.
+The best candidates for liposuction are individuals of relatively normal weight who have excess fat in particular body areas.
+The most common lipo procedure requests I receive include removing love handles and tummy liposuction for both women and men.
+There are a variety of surgical techniques for liposuction that are recently being popularized such as laser-assisted liposucution (LAS), power-assisted liposuction (PAL), water-assisted liposuction (WAL), and tumescent liposuction, but I prefer the most commonly practiced, traditional, suction-assited liposuction (SAL) because it allows me to remove more fat in a single surgical session and treat a larger and more fibrous area.

-If you are bothered bu excess fat deposits that don't respond to diet or exercise, liposuction may be right for you.
-Treatment areas and techniques vary and Dr. Johnson will consult with you to assess your individual needs.
+If you are bothered by excess fat deposits that don't respond to diet or exercise, liposuction may be right for you.
+Treatment areas and techniques vary.
+Request a consultation so we can assess your individual needs.
+See liposuction before and after pictures.

 Liposuction FAQs